So, You Need a New Primary Care Doctor?

 An African-American primary care provider with stethostcope and notepad.

-Your choice for a new doctor should be one that is based on your needs.
-Primary care is often your first point of contact for medical needs, especially for non-emergencies.
-More than half of all physician office visits are made to primary care physicians.
+When choosing a new primary care doctor, think about your health care needs.
+Primary care is usually your first stop for medical help, especially for non-emergencies.
+More than half of all doctor visits are to primary care physicians.

 What are types of primary care physicians?